ISKCON Temple, Chennai: Structure

 The entrance to the temple is marked by the representation of the bhu-mandala or the universe on the marble floor.
 According to the cosmology of ancient Vedic puranas, the universe is described as series of circular islands surrounding a central pillar called Mount Meru.
 The design on the floor at the entrance depicts the same universal pattern.
 There is also a life-like statue of a cow feeding its calf at the portico.

 The primary purpose of the temple to transform the material self-centred identity into a spiritual identity of unconditional love is graphically represented by means of a magnificent chandelier that projects various colours on the walls and ceiling.
 The chandelier has 500 Himalayan quartz crystals supposedly meant to intensify the spiritual energy in the temple.

 The temple also visually displays various vastu shastra features.
 A booklet explaining all these features is available at the book shop, which is located near the portico.
 Here you can find books and souvenirs on spirituality and Hindu philosophy.
 The temple is open from 7:30 am to 1:00 pm and from 4:00 pm to 8:00 pm.
 However, the last aarati (worship), called the sayana arati, is at 9:00 pm, which lasts about 15 minutes.

+Celebrations

+The temple conducts an annual Ratha Yatra (chariot procession) festival in February, where the idols of Krishna, Rukmini, Satyabhama, Gaura Nitai, and Prabhupada were taken on procession on a decorated chariot through the neighbouring areas of Adyar, Besant Nagar, and Thiruvanmiyur, with performances of traditional Tamil art forms, singing, and chanting.
+Besides, the annual Puri Jagannath Rath Yatra is celebrated in July, where idols of Lord Jagannath, Lord Balabhadra, and Subhadra are taken on chariot procession around the neighbouring areas of Pallavakam, Neelankarai, Vettuvankeni, and Injambakkam before reaching its final destination at the ISKCON Temple at Akkarai.

+Other annual celebrations include the following: